These 15 arm exercises for stroke patients can help improve strength and mobility in your affected arm and hand.

 Level 2: Easy Arm Exercises for Stroke Patients

-These stroke exercises for arms are great for patients with limited mobility in their affected upper extremities.
+These arm exercises for stroke patients are great for anyone with limited mobility in the upper extremities.

-They involve lots of good stretching and passive movement, which helps you retrain your brain and regain arm movement.
+That’s because they involve stretching and passive movement, which helps you retrain your brain to improve arm movement.

 4. Straight Push